guigoruiz1/yugiquery/docs/bot.rst

 Bot Module
 ==========

-This module contains the classes and methods used to run a YugiQuery bot.
+This module contains the classes and functions used to run a YugiQuery bot.

 .. automodule:: yugiquery.bot
    :members: